Big-box store: Labor

 Big-box development has at times been opposed by labor unions because the employees of such stores are usually not unionized.
 Unions such as the United Food and Commercial Workers Local 770 and the Joint Labor Management Committee of the Retail Food Industry have expressed concern about the grocery market because stores such as Kmart, Target, and Walmart now sell groceries.
 Unions and cities sometimes attempt to use land-use ordinances to restrict these businesses.

 Urban planning

 2011 photo of a Sears big box store with subway station in Rego Park, Queens, New York City, New York.
 This location closed in 2017 and was afterwards occupied by an IKEA store, which closed in 2022.

 Because it is generally inaccessible to pedestrians and often can only be reached by motor vehicles, the big-box store has been criticized as unsustainable and a failure of urban planning.

+Future

+Despite its historical success, analysts such as Sanjeev Sanyal, former Deutsche Bank Global Strategist until 2015, have suggested that the hypermarket model may face challenges from online shopping and increasing demand for customized retail experiences.
+Sanyal has argued that some developing countries such as India may omit the hypermarket stage and directly go online.

+Warehouse club

+Another category of stores sometimes included in the hypermarket category are the membership-based wholesale warehouse clubs that are popular in North America, pioneered by Fedco and today including Sam's Club, a division of Walmart; Costco, in which Carrefour owned some shares from 1985 to 1996; BJ's Wholesale Club on the East Coast; and Clubes City Club in Mexico.
+In Europe, Makro (owned by Metro AG) leads the market.

+However, warehouse clubs differ from hypermarkets in that they have sparse interior decor and require paid membership.
+In addition, warehouse clubs usually sell bigger packages and have fewer choices in each category of items.